FIWARE/tutorials.CRUD-Operations/README.md

 }'
 ```

 ### Batch Overwrite Attributes of Multiple Data Entities

 This example uses the convenience batch processing endpoint to create a series of available products.

-Batch processing uses the `/v2/op/update` endpoint with a payload with two attributes - `actionType=APPEND` means we will overwrite existing entities if they exist whereas the `entities` attribute holds an array of entities we wish to update.

 #### Request: